-Motivation Mathematics Observed Tried out Understanding the structure of the lesson Pupils are clear about the duration and overall structure of the lesson.
+Motivation Mathematics Observed Tried out Understanding the structure of the lesson Students are clear about the duration and overall structure of the lesson.
 Visual timetables or other devices are used to indicate the structure and progress of lessons.
-Understanding the structure of the lesson Relevant and motivating tasks Tasks motivate pupils.
-They: stimulate interest and enthusiasm are challenging but manageable draw on real and familiar contexts are relevant to pupils' lives, and build on previous learning in the subject and in other areas of the curriculum.
-Relevant and motivating tasks Relate mathematical concepts to everyday applications and other areas of the curriculum so pupils see how mathematics is relevant and how it can be applied - eg prepare questions where pupils can use their knowledge of the school or local area.
-Reward systems Pupils understand reward systems and are motivated to achieve the rewards available.
-Reward systems ,
+Understanding the structure of the lesson Relevant and motivating tasks Tasks motivate students.
+They: stimulate interest and enthusiasm are challenging but manageable draw on real and familiar contexts are relevant to students' lives, and build on previous learning in the subject and in other areas of the curriculum.
+Relevant and motivating tasks Relate mathematical concepts to everyday applications and other areas of the curriculum so students see how mathematics is relevant and can be applied - eg prepare questions where students can use their knowledge of the school or local area.
+Reward systems Students understand reward systems and are motivated to achieve the rewards available.
+Reward systems